JoshuaYerdon/2/README.md

 <br/>
 <p align="center">
 At this point, I was trying to transfer a file from the server to my Windows client.
 Connecting <br/>
 via SFTP to my VM.
-Using the 'get' command, I coppied -
+Using the 'get' command, I copied -

 <br/>
 <img src="https://i.imgur.com/6OdrYjt.png" style="height: auto; width: 600px;"/>